The integration of AI in agriculture helps advance farming by analyzing market demands, monitoring soil health, and addressing labor shortages.

 The following processes may benefit from combining artificial intelligence with agriculture:

-AI can make crop selection easier and assist farmers in determining which product is the most profitable.
+One of the significant advantages of artificial intelligence in agriculture is that it can make crop selection easier and assist farmers in determining which product is the most profitable.

 Forecasting and predictive analytics can help farmers decrease mistakes in business operations and lower the chance of crop failure.